JonasLeininger/simple_pybullet_openai_gym/README.md

 ## Information

-I will build a simple environment with an robot arm using openai gym and pybullet
+Setup an openai gym with pybullet